coetzeer/coetzeer/_drafts/2019-12-17-a-journey-of-sense.markdown

 - It seemed to die when it was trying to mount the root file system on the cd, so I thought it might have been something to do with the ISO being on an NFS share.
 So, I made a local ISO SR (storage) on a usb stick and tried with that, no joy.
 - I searched the OPNSense forums and spent hours adding in different combinations of kernel parameters.
 No joy.

-# Letting go on the 2
+# Letting go on the count of 2

 So now I'm in a position that I find myself in fairly frequently: I have one out of the two working, and considering the hoops I had to jump through just to get either one of them to boot, this is not a bad outcome.
 PFSense seems to be supported on Xen and even comes with some [tuning advice](https://xcp-ng.org/blog/2019/08/20/how-to-install-pfsense-in-a-vm/).